 Within your my.SDSU record (https://my.sdsu.edu/), your "Student Status" must change from Classified to Advanced to Candidacy before you can complete your degree.
 A student who has been advanced to candidacy is officially recognized by the university as a candidate for the degree.
-In order to be advanced to candidacy, a student must have an approved Program of Study (POS) on file, completed a minimum number of POS units, and meet minimum grade requirements (see Grade Requirements below).
-Students are typically nominated for advancement by their department, and reviewed for advancement by GRA at the time the POS is submitted.
+In order to be advanced to candidacy, a student must have completed a minimum number of POS units and meet minimum grade requirements (see Grade Requirements below).
+Students are then approved for advancement by their program's graduate advisor.

-After advancement to candidacy, the student becomes eligible to file the Appointment of Thesis/Project Committee form in preparation for enrollment in thesis (Plan A), or to sit for the comprehensive examination (Plan B).
+After advancement to candidacy, the student becomes eligible to file the Appointment of Thesis/Project Committee Packet in preparation for enrollment in thesis (Plan A), or to sit for the comprehensive examination (Plan B).
 Refer to the Graduate Bulletin for a list of advancement requirements, and exceptions to the rules listed above.